csarosiek/DL-RCP/README.md

 Also included are lines to plot the data throughout the preprocessing method that can be useful for troubleshooting.
 These are currently commented out.

 ## Model Training Code:
-DenseUNet-v3_multiorgan.py
+DenseUNet-v3_multiorgan-40.py

 Dependencies: LoadData_v4_python_aug.py, DataGenerator_v4_multiorgan.py, DenseLayers.py

 Model architecture inspired by a 2D Dense UNet model.
+The model uses the Adam Optimizer with Categorical Crossentropy loss.

-To train, update the hyperparameters in Lines 65-74 and the directories in Lines 77-80.
+To train, update the hyperparameters and directories.
+As written, the code will save the model every 100 epochs and at the Epoch with the lowest validation loss value.

 ## Production Use:
 MOACCWorkflow_final.py